What is the danger of a soporous state? Soporous state: description, causes, duration

 • severe course of epilepsy with the appearance of epistatus.

 Another group of reasons that provoke the occurrence of stupor in humans.
-Its representatives are diabetes, hypofunction of the thyroid gland, insufficiency of the liver and kidneys.
+Its representatives are considered diabetes, hypofunction of the thyroid gland, liver and kidney failure.
 An important reason is uremia.
-It is characterized by accumulation in the bloodstream a large number metabolites of protein metabolism.
+It is characterized by accumulation in the bloodstream large quantity metabolites of protein metabolism.

 Oxygen deficiency